 Here is a link to CODE for the Tk script

 With your web browser, you can 'right-click' on this link --- and in the menu that pops up, select an item like 'Save Link Target As ...' --- to save this file to your local computer.

 Then you can rename the file to remove the '.txt' suffix.
 Make sure that you have execute permission set on the file --- in order to execute the script.

 Below is an example in which a polygon with the smallest number of sides (3, a triangle) was requested.

 Note that I set both the 'edge' color and the 'background' color to black.

-> (If you wanted the triangle oriented differently, you could use an image-rotation utility --- such as the 'mtpaint' image editor on Linux --- to rotate the image captured from this GUI.)
+Note that if you wanted the triangle oriented differently, you could use an image-rotation utility --- such as the 'mtpaint' image editor on Linux --- to rotate the image captured from this GUI.

-> Below is an example of an 11-sided polygon.
+Below is an example of an 11-sided polygon.

 Note that it took about 4.5 seconds to draw this 400x400 pixel image.

 On the subject of trying to get really nice shading at the border of the polygon: